seL4/microkit/docs/manual.md

 A protected call is only possible if the callee has strictly higher priority than the caller.
 Transitive calls are possible, and as such a PD may call a *protected procedure* in another PD from a `protected` entry point.
-However the overall call graph between PDs form a directed, acyclic graph.
+However the overall call graph between PDs must form a directed, acyclic graph.
 It follows that a PD can not call itself, even indirectly.
 For example, `A calls B calls C` is valid (subject to the priority constraint), while `A calls B calls A` is not valid.